bensampaio/svgr-prettier-bug/README.md

-This repo was created to reproduce an issue when using prettier with svgr to generate icon components.
+This repo was created to reproduce [this issue](https://github.com/gregberge/svgr/issues/774).

 * Run the command below to generate the icon components
 ```shell